Oatmeal Walnut Butterscotch Pie

 To Make the Butterscotch Mousse and Assemble:

-• Combine the butterscotch chips, 3/4 cup of cream, and salt in a medium saucepan.
+• Combine the butterscotch chips, 3/4 cup of heavy cream, and salt in a medium saucepan.
 Place the pan over medium-low heat and warm up the chips, whisking frequently, until they’re entirely melted and the mixture is smooth.
-Pour the butterscotch mixture into a large bowl, and let it cool to warm room temperature, stirring occasionally.
+Pour the butterscotch mixture into a large bowl, and let it cool to room temperature, stirring occasionally.

 • While you wait for the butterscotch mixture to cool, prepare the gelatin.
 Whisk together the gelatin and the cold water in a small bowl, and set it aside to let the gelatin absorb the water.
-When the butterscotch is at warm room temperature, microwave the bowl of gelatin for 15 seconds, until it is melted.
-Whisk the melted gelatin and butterscotch together.
+When the butterscotch mixture is at room temperature, microwave the bowl of gelatin for 15 seconds, until it is melted.
+Whisk the melted gelatin and butterscotch mixture together.

 • Once set, top the mousse with the candied walnuts, whipped cream, caramel sauce, and whatever else you desire!
 The mousse stays firm at room temperature, so for the best taste and texture (and the easiest time cutting the pie into slices!) let it come to room temperature before serving.